-Again, draw a circle and a “noodle”.
-Circle is the head and noodle is the body of our kitty.
+Draw a circle and a “noodle”.
+The circle is the head and the noodle is the body of our kitty.

-I suggest to draw the same or similar to these, so that the final balance of body proportions will be just fine.
+I suggest drawing the same or similar to these so that the final balance of body proportions will be just fine.

 Draw two circles into the head circle.
-These are the guidelines for balancing the eyes, nose and the mouth of a kitty.
+These are the guidelines for balancing the eyes, nose, and mouth of a kitty.

-Draw two ellipses above the horizontal line as seen on the picture.
+Draw two ellipses above the horizontal line as seen in the picture.
 These will be the eyes.
 Below them, in the middle, draw two smaller balls – the nose.

 Draw the ears and the iris inside of the eyes.
 Just the contour is OK.

-On both sides of kitty’s head draw the “sideburns”- they look like enlarged both sides of the head.…and, draw both cheeks of this sitting cartoon kitty.
+On both sides of the kitty’s head draw the “sideburns”- they look enlarged both sides of the head.…and, draw both cheeks of this sitting cartoon kitty.

-Draw all the four legs with large paws and the tail.
+Draw all four legs with large paws and the tail.

 Work out the rest of the mouth-part and add the eyebrows.

-Outline the white chest part on the body and on the paws draw the fingers – do it by drawing one or two lines on each paw as seen on the picture.
+Outline the white chest part on the body and on the paws draw the fingers – do it by drawing one or two lines on each paw as seen in the picture.

 Erase all unnecessary pencil guidelines.
 Use pencil-type-eraser as necessary.

 Use a B4 soft pencil or softer to distinctly outline the outer contours.
-If you don’t have such soft graphite pencil available, then use standard HB pencil.
+If you don’t have such a soft graphite pencil available, then use a standard HB pencil.

 Finish the eyes.
 Enlarge the above picture and notice the very small bright dot in the middle of the iris.
 This bright dot will make the eyes look more alive.

-Darken the body parts as you see on the picture or if you want to color this kitty that’s even better.
-Leave the mouth-part, chest and paws white.
+Darken the body parts as you see in the picture or you can color this kitty which is even better.
+Leave the mouth-part, chest, and paws white.